nicferrier/keepie/README.md

 thing.
 But it enables services that want to own things that need credentials (like databases) to operate in a disposable way.

-## Keepie Postgresql example
+## Keepie Postgresql example - pgBoot.js

-Included is an example server called pg.js.
+Included is an example server called pgBoot.js.

 When started this will attempt to talk to Keepie and, when it receives a password, create a postgresql server.

-There are many environmet specific things about doing this, so pg.js assumes:
+There are many environment specific things about doing this, so pgBoot.js assumes:

 * the use of initdb to create the server locally
 * the path of initdb as of ubuntu 16 postgresql-10 package
 * a made up port is used

-Lastly, one more conveniance.
+Lastly, one more convenience.
 The randomly chosen port is also written to the file called "port" in the db config directory.

 The pg "keepie" client does several things: